ibexa/documentation-developer/docs/permissions/limitation_reference.md

 |------|------|------|
 |`<Session_id>`|`<Session_name>`|All valid session IDs can be set as value(s)|

-## New State Limitation
+## New State limitation

-A New State (`NewObjectState`) Limitation specifies whether the User has access to (assigning) a given Object state to content.
+A New State (`NewObjectState`) limitation specifies whether the User has access to (assigning) a given Object state to content.

-In the `state/assign` Policy you can combine this with State Limitation to limit both from and to values.
+In the `state/assign` policy you can combine this with State limitation to limit both from and to values.

 ### Possible values